stalin4suse/cattle-drive/README.md

 # FAQ

 - Can I use cattle-drive to migrate Rancher?
-  - No. The purpose of cattle-drive tool is to only migrate downstream clusters.
+  - No. The purpose of cattle-drive tool is to only migrate objects from RKE1 to RKE2 downstream clusters.